rareweave/glome/API.md

 Currently supported operators are: `&`, `|`, `⊕`, `=`, `>`, `<`, `≥`, `≤`, `+`, `-`, `/`, `*`, `~`, `!`, `⊂`

-Context is contained of `state`, which is contract's state, and `contractId`, which is contract id.
+Context is contained of `state`, which is contract's state, and `id`, which is contract id.

 Your FilterScript should return either `true` or `1` for contract to be included in query result.